ICD Reporting on ADA 2012 Form

 The ADA 2012 Dental Claim Form can accommodate ICD diagnostic codes.
 However, due to space constraints, the diagnostic codes themselves are not reported on the service line item in the same manner as procedure codes.

 Here’s how to do it:

 Locate Items 34 and 34a on the ADA 2012 claim form.
 They are near the bottom of the "Record of Services Provided" section of the form and slightly to the left of center.

 - Take note of Item 34a.
 In Item 34a, there are four lines labeled “A,” “B,” “C,” and “D.” Up to four diagnoses may be reported on these lines in Item 34a.

 - Before doing that, however, the submitter must indicate the source of the diagnostic codes used to report all diagnoses.
-For now, we are using ICD-9-CM.
-Indicate this by entering “B” in Item 34.
+The current code set for reporting diagnoses is ICD-10-CM.
+Indicate this by entering “AB” in Item 34.

-- Enter the appropriate ICD-9-CM code for the PRIMARY diagnosis on line “A.” This diagnosis and its corresponding ICD-9-CM code provide supporting rationale for all reported services performed in connection with it.
+- Enter the appropriate ICD-10-CM code for the PRIMARY diagnosis on line “A.” This diagnosis and its corresponding ICD-10-CM code provide supporting rationale for all reported services performed in connection with it.

-- If there is a second diagnosis that requires services in addition to those associated with the primary diagnosis, enter the ICD-9-CM code for that diagnosis on line “B.”
+- If there is a second diagnosis that requires services in addition to those associated with the primary diagnosis, enter the ICD-10-CM code for that diagnosis on line “B.”

-- If in the unlikely event there is a need to report a third or even a fourth diagnosis, enter those ICD-9 codes on lines “C” and “D,” respectively.
+- If in the unlikely event there is a need to report a third or even a fourth diagnosis, enter those ICD-10 codes on lines “C” and “D,” respectively.

 - Next, look at the Record of Services Provided, the table with ten lines divided by ten columns located about halfway down the form.